Olmec colossal heads: La Venta

 Three of the La Venta heads were found in a line running east-west in the northern Complex I; all three faced northwards, away from the city centre.
-The other head was found in Complex B to the south of the Great Pyramid, in a plaza that included a number of other sculptures.
+The other head was found in Complex B to the south of the Great Pyramid, in a plaza that included other sculptures.
 The latter, the first of the La Venta heads to be discovered, was found during archaeological exploration of La Venta in 1925; the other three remained unknown to archaeologists until a local boy guided Matthew Stirling to them while he was excavating the first head in 1940.
 They were located approximately 0.9 km to the north of Monument 1.

 La Venta Monument 1 is speculated to have been the portrait of La Venta's final ruler.
 Monument 1 measures 2.41 m high by 2.08 m wide by 1.95 m deep; it weighs 24 tons.
 The front of the headdress is decorated with three motifs that apparently represent the claws or fangs of an animal.
 Above these symbols is an angular U-shaped decoration descending from the scalp.
 On each side of the monument a strap descends from the headdress, passing in front of the ear.
 Each ear has a prominent ear ornament that descends from the earlobe to the base of the monument.
 The features are those of a mature man, with wrinkles around the mouth, eyes and nose.
 Monument 1 is the best preserved head at La Venta but has suffered from erosion, particularly at the back.
 The head was first described by Franz Blom and Oliver La Farge who investigated the La Venta remains on behalf of Tulane University in 1925.
 When discovered, it was half-buried; its massive size meant that the discoverers were unable to excavate it completely.
 Matthew Stirling fully excavated the monument in 1940, after clearing the thick vegetation that had covered it in the intervening years.
 Monument 1 has been moved to the Parque-Museo La Venta in Villahermosa.
 The head was found in its original context; associated finds have been radiocarbon dated to between 1000 and 600 BC.